-340-041-0061
+340-041-0059

+Water Quality Variances

-(2) Water quality variances.
-The commission may grant point source variances from the water quality standards in this Division where the following requirements are met.
+(1) Applicability.
+The Commission or Department may grant point source variances from the water quality standards in this Division where the requirements in sections (1) through (6) of this rule are met.

 (a) The water quality variance may apply only to the point source for which the variance is requested and only to the pollutant or pollutants specified in the variance; the underlying water quality standard otherwise remains in effect.